oosterbaanvu/a.s.r-Portfolio-Tracker-/README.md

     ```

 ### Graph Historical Price
-Generates a `.png` image file with the historical price chart for a single ticker.
+Generates an image file with the historical price chart for a single ticker.

 -   **Format:** `python main.py graph <TICKER>`
 -   **Example:**